Signolteam/coding-challenges/README.md

 - [x] PostgreSQL
 - [ ] Minimum 2 db tables

 > PostgreSQL has been configured and commented out.
 SQLite has been used instead.
-In order to spin up a postgreSQL instance locally, you either need to do it manually or I have to contenerise the package and provide it out of the box.
+In order to spin up a postgreSQL instance locally, you either need to do it manually or I have to containerise the package and provide it out of the box.

 ## How To